U.S. Climate Pledge Faces Senate Testing With Global Impact - ExBulletin

 U.S. Climate Pledge Faces Senate Testing With Global Impact

-After discussing climate negotiations at the UN negotiations in Washington (AP) Scotland, the Biden administration is now testing whether the split US can walk the climate walk. ..
+After discussing climate change at UN negotiations in Washington, Scotland, the Biden administration is now testing whether the split United States can follow the path of climate change.

 The House of Representatives passed about $ 2 trillion in social policy and climate bills on Friday.
 This includes $ 555 billion for cleaner energy, but it’s almost certain that the Senate will change the bill.
 What ultimately appears in the climate part of the bill will have a lasting impact on the United States and all its neighbors on the planet, a promised share that the United States will keep climate damage at levels that are not disastrously worse than it is today.
 Helps you decide if you want to.